-NOTE: Always use the remote control to adjust the louver position, otherwise abnormal operation may occur.
+NOTE: Always use the remote controller to adjust the up-down airflow louver position, otherwise abnormal operation may occur.
 If the horizontal louver is manually adjusted out of its range, power the unit off and then back on again.

 Auto Swing